ahmadMuhammadGd/Data-Quality-with-Nessie/README.md

 # Data Quality with Nessie

 ![data quality using Nessie catalog, MinIO, mc, dbt, Soda, Airflow, Spark, and Iceberg](./md_assets/project_overview.png)
+# Disclaimer
+The configurations provided in this project are for **demonstration purposes only**.
+They should not be used in a production environment. **I do not take responsibility for any failures, issues, or consequences that may arise from using these settings in a production setup.**
 # Table of Contents
 - [Project Overview](#project-overview)
   - [Objectives](#objectives)